graphbookai/graphbook/docs/guides.rst

         def value(self):
             return self.image_processor

-The reason we did this, is because if we wanted to instantiate multiple PokemonClassifier steps, we can reuse the large models without consuming more of our memory.
+Again, the reason we did this is because if we wanted to instantiate multiple PokemonClassifier steps, we can reuse the large models without consuming more of our memory.

 Now, your final workflow should look like this: